 The purpose of this policy is to provide adequate building security for persons and property through the control of keys issued and to ensure appropriate access to work areas for employees in buildings on the University of Wisconsin-Whitewater campus.

-Facilities Planning and Management staff will process all key requests, returns and replacements for academic (GPR) or athletic buildings Key processing for auxiliary(PR) buildings will require contacting the office of the Executive Director of Auxiliary Services, or designate, and the Executive Director of Residence Life, or designate, for specific instructions.
+Facilities Planning and Management staff will process all key requests, returns and replacements for academic (GPR) or athletic buildings.
+Key processing for auxiliary(PR) buildings will require contacting the office of the Executive Director of Auxiliary Services, or designate, and the Executive Director of University Housing, or designate, for specific instructions.

 All unclassified, classified, LTE, project employees and Grad-Assistants will be issued keys necessary to access designated work areas.

 - Requesting keys is accomplished by completing and routing the electronic Key Transaction Request form.
-When computer access is unavailable contact FP&M at 472-1320 for assistance with completing a key request.
-(Steps for completing Key Request forms are included in a separate section.)
+Steps for completing Key Request forms are included in a separate section.

 - A key Requestor is the Chairperson, Director, Dean, Building Supervisor or designate authorized to submit key requests.
 (Key requests submitted by someone other than authorized key requestors will not be processed.)